jimasp/behave-vsc/README.md

 ---

-## How the extension works

-### How feature/step discovery works

-- It determines the features and steps folders by a combination of the `relativeWorkingDir` setting and the `paths` setting in the behave configuration file.
-If these are not supplied, then it uses defaults.
-- The extension parses `*.feature` files from the determined feature folders.
-It then uses this information to build a test tree in the test explorer UI.
-- The extension parses `*.py` files from the determined steps folders.
-It then uses this information to providestep navigation.
-- It uses a file system watcher to keep the test tree up to date with changes to feature and step files.

-### How test runs work

-- The python path is obtained from the `ms-python.python` extension (exported settings) i.e. your `python.defaultInterpreterPath` or selected python interpreter override.
-This is read before each run, so it is kept in sync with your project.
-By default, the behave command working directory is your root project directory.

-- For each run, the behave command to run the test manually appears in the `Behave VSC` output window.

-- The behave process is spawned, and behave output is written to the `Behave VSC` output window for the associated workspace.

-- The extension parses the junit file output and updates the test result in the UI.
-Any assertion failures and python exceptions are shown in the test run detail accessible in the feature file.

-- You can adjust the run behaviour via extension settings in your `settings.json` file.

-- Tests runs are smart, so for example if you select to run three feature nodes it will build a behave `-i` regex to run them in a single behave instance rather than separate instances (unless you are using `runParallel`).
-If you choose a nested folder it will run that folder in a behave instance, etc.

-- Run profiles can be used for per-run settings (see [Running a subset of tests](#running-a-subset-of-tests)).

-### How debug works

-- It dynamically builds a debug launch config with the behave command and runs that.
-(This is a programmatic equivalent to creating your own debug `launch.json` and enables the `ms-python.python` extension to do the work of debugging.)

-- You can control whether debug steps into external code via the extension setting `justMyCode` (i.e. in your `settings.json` *not* your `launch.json`).

-- Behave stderr output (only) is shown in the debug console window.
-(This is to reduce noise when debugging.
-Run the test instead if you want to see the full behave output.)

-- You can adjust the debug behaviour via extension settings in your `settings.json` file.
-Note that debug ignores the `runParallel` setting.

-- The extension parses the junit file output and updates the test result in the UI.
-Any assertion failures and python exceptions are shown in the test run detail accessible in the feature file.

----

 ## Running a subset of tests

 - There are several options here.
 Using a combination of all of these is recommended: